ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-93.md

 The same message semantic apply as in 3.93.4.1.2 Message Semantics.

-The patient data (see [Patient example](Patient-PatientPIXmFeed.html)) SHALL be conform to the CH:PIXm Patient profile with the canonical url
+The patient data (see [Patient example](Patient-PatientPIXmFeed.html)) SHALL be conform to the PIXm Patient profile with the canonical url
 [http://fhir.ch/ig/ch-epr-mhealth/StructureDefinition/ch-pixm-patient](StructureDefinition-ch-pixm-patient.html).
 If the patient is already registered in a community, the MPI-PID SHALL be provided as an identifier.
 The EPR-SPID as an identifier MAY be added.
 The birthname can be added with the ISO 21090 qualifier extension, the religion SHALL not be added.